Is Xi’an Worth Visiting? Reasons to Visit Xi’an

 4. Art and Crafts

-- Shadow puppetry, a storytelling art of 2,000 years, features flat leather puppets casting shadows on screens.
-Experience a show at the Shaanxi Folk Art Theater or explore the Shadow Puppet Museum to understand puppet-making.
+- Shadow puppetryis an artistic form of storytelling with a history of 2,000 years.
+With flat leather puppets, performers cast shadows on a screen.
+After seeing a shadow puppetry show at Shaanxi Folk Art Theater, visit the Shadow Puppet Museum to learn about puppet-making.

-- Pottery, closely linked to the Terracotta Army, involves shaping clay into various objects.
-Marvel at the Terracotta Army Museum’s clay soldiers or join a pottery workshop to create your pieces.
+- Potteryis closely linked to the making of Terracotta Army.
+It involves shaping clay into various shapes.
+See the clay soldiers at the Terracotta Army Museum.
+You can also join a pottery workshop to create your own pieces.

 - 2-Hour Leather Shadow Play Class